bytecodealliance/wasmtime/cranelift/docs/ir.rst

 values through integer indices.

-A table is declared in the function preamble and can be accessed with the :inst:`table_addr` instruction that :term:`traps` on out-of-bounds accesses.
+A table is declared in the function preamble and can be accessed with the `table_addr` instruction that :term:`traps` on out-of-bounds accesses.
-Table addresses can be smaller than the native pointer size, for example unsigned :type:`i32` offsets on a 64-bit architecture.
+Table addresses can be smaller than the native pointer size, for example unsigned `i32` offsets on a 64-bit architecture.

 A table appears as a consecutive range of address space, conceptually divided into elements of fixed sizes, which are identified by their index.
 The memory is :term:`accessible`.

 The *table bound* is the number of elements currently in the table.
-This is the bound that :inst:`table_addr` checks against.
+This is the bound that `table_addr` checks against.

-.. autoinst:: table_addr

 A table can be relocated to a different base address when it is resized, and its bound can move dynamically.
 The bound of a table is stored in a global value.

-.. inst:: T = dynamic Base, min MinElements, bound BoundGV, element_size ElementSize
+T = dynamic Base, min MinElements, bound BoundGV, element_size ElementSize
     Declare a table in the preamble.

     :arg Base: Global value holding the table's base address.